trackmystories/LIGHT-JET-INC-REDUX-HOOKS/README.md

 Light Jet Inc Supply chain counter demonstrates counting and submiting the total number for each of the 5 Main Components of it's light body Aircraft manufacturing line in the hanger so that the procurement department knows when to re-stock.

-To insure productivity that counter can not go below 30 items for each component this is when procurments knows when to restock.
+To insure productivity that counter cannot go below 30 items for each component this is when procurments knows when to restock.

 This Example uses react-native, flow for type checking and redux with axios GET and PUT request to a remote firebase URL.